Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

 If $p(t)$ were a special configuration event, then the bottom-right corner of $\mathcal H(t)$ is required to be on $e_b$.
 By the same reasoning as in special configuration 1, if $e_p$ and $e_b$ are not parallel, then there is at most one value of $t$ where this can hold.
 If $e_p$ and $e_b$ are parallel, then computing any candidate would suffice.
 Hence it suffices to consider a unique instance of special configuration 2 between $s_i$ and $s_{i+1}$.

-\textbf{Special Configuration 3.} We use all Properties~\ref{prop:1}, \ref{prop:2} and~\ref{prop:2} of $\mathcal{T}_2$ to show that it suffices to consider a unique instance of special configuration 3 between $s_i$ and $s_{i+1}$.
-We use the Property~\ref{prop:3} for both the upward and leftward cardinal directions.
+\textbf{Special Configuration 3.} We use Lemmas~\ref{prop:2} and~\ref{prop:3} of $\mathcal{T}_2$ to show that it suffices to consider a unique instance of special configuration 3 between $s_i$ and $s_{i+1}$.
+We use the Lemma~\ref{prop:3} for both the upward and leftward cardinal directions.

 Let $e_p$ be the segment of $\mathcal{T}$ that contains $p$ and passes through the top-left corner of $\mathcal H_1$.
 Let $e_q$ be the segment of $\mathcal{T}$ that contains $q$ and passes through the bottom-right corner of $\mathcal H_2$.
 Of the two distinct intersections of $\mathcal H_1$ and $\mathcal H_2$, let $e_{b_1}$ be the segment of $\mathcal{T}$ that passes through the intersection of the left edge of $\mathcal H_1$ with the top edge of $\mathcal H_2$, and let $e_{b_2}$ be the segment of $\mathcal{T}$ that passes through the intersection of the bottom edge of $\mathcal H_1$ with the left edge of $\mathcal H_2$.
 See Figure~\ref{fig:special1}.